 The newer versions of Cement tile backer board or Cementitious Backer Units (CBU’s), are very similar to the original cement backer board.
 They are all made with inorganic materials – lightly aggregated Portland cement with fiberglass reinforcement.

-They are designed to be impact resistant, fire resistant as well as a rigid, efficient bonding substrate for tile.
+Cement board for showers are designed to be impact resistant, fire resistant as well as a rigid, efficient bonding substrate for tile.

-The modern versions of these boards often contain polymers with a finer fiberglass mesh on front and back, and wrapped around the long edges.
+The modern versions of these shower boards often contain polymers with a finer fiberglass mesh on front and back, and wrapped around the long edges.